 Employees working in digital tech see big salary gains

-Survey reveals those at top of scale can earn as much as €180,000 per year
+Survey reveals that those at top of scale can earn as much as €180,000 a year

-Google headquarters in Dublin.
-Salaries for certain roles in digital tech have risen 9 per cent since 2017.
-Photograph: Vincent Isore/IP3/Getty
+The highest paid senior role in the digital space locally is a director of digital marketing, with salaries of between €120,000 and €180,000

-Salaries for those working in the digital technology sector have risen substantially in recent years with those at the top end of the scale now earning as much as €180,000 per annum, a new survey reveals.
+Salaries for those working in the digital technology sector have risen substantially in recent years, with those at the top end of the scale now earning as much as €180,000 per annum.

-The report shows across the board rises in salaries in the sector locally, with big gains for those working in particularly hard to fill roles in areas such as search engine optimisation and pay-per-click advertising.
+A new survey shows across-the-board rises in salaries in the sector locally, with big gains for those working in particularly hard-to-fill roles in areas such as search engine optimisation and pay-per-click advertising.

-Prosperity Recruitment, which compiled the survey, said while companies are investing cautiously ahead of Brexit, many in the online sector still need to spend on recruitment in order to stay competitive.
+Prosperity Recruitment, which compiled the survey, said while companies were investing cautiously ahead of Brexit, many in the online sector still needed to spend on recruitment in order to stay competitive.

 According to the survey, the highest paid senior role in the digital space locally is a director of digital marketing, with salaries of between €120,000 and €180,000 depending on experience.
 This is ahead of a traditional marketing director, a role that has an average salary of between €90,000 to €150,000 for those with five years’ experience or more.